c128lib/Reference/Vdc.md

 number of active horizontal positions times the number of vertical positions times the number of scan lines per vertical position.
-For the standard screen setup, this means that 80 * 25 * 8, or 16,000 bytes, are required—almost all of the available VDC memory.
+For the standard screen setup, this means that 80 * 25 * 8, or 16,000 bytes, are required-almost all of the available VDC memory.
 At eight pixels per byte, there are 128,000 individual pixels on the graphic display.